GPII/gpii-open-same-tab-extension/README.md

 ### Firefox

-When launching the extension in Firefow using web-ext, the browser console should open at the same time.
-This will contain useful log.
-You can also bring up the debugger by going to "about:debugging" in the Awesomebar (Address Bar).
+You can bring up the debugger by going to "about:debugging" in the Awesomebar (Address Bar).

 See the [Debugging](https://extensionworkshop.com/documentation/develop/debugging/) documentation provided in the [Firefox Extension Workshop](https://extensionworkshop.com/) for more details.